compiler-explorer/gcc-cross-builder/README.md

 ``` sh
  ./bin/ce_install install compilers/c++/cross/gcc/arm 14.2.0
 ```
+The installation can be done locally without merging anything in `infra`.

-When the compiler is installed, then you can update the config files using the instructions below.
+When the compiler is installed, then you can update the config files using the instructions below (intallation is required, the script probes the install dir to check the required bin).
 The script won't touch any config as it's a new target, but it will provide most of the content, ready to be copy/pasted all around.

 ## How to add a new version for some/all cross compilers